balmain's olivier rousteing on riri, gigi, kimye and selfies

 Joining Marc by Marc Jacobs, Rick Owens and a posh old hunting store on Mayfair's South Audley Street is Olivier Rousteing's Balmain.
-The new London pied-a-terre is a chic, but cosy space to showcase his "pop culture" collections that will go down a treat with the capital's #balmainarmy.
+The new London pied-a-terre is a chic, but cozy space to showcase his "pop culture" collections that will go down a treat with the capital's #balmainarmy.
 Last night his troops included supermodels Jourdan Dunn, Edie Campbell and Lily Donaldson, photographer Quentin Jones and singer Ellie Goulding.
 Before the celebrations kicked off, we caught up with Olivier to talk about muses, his love for London and the power of social media.

 You love Rihanna and Kim.
 Is there a male equivalent?